-Even if you do not get any of the above assistance, you are still eligible for a fee waiver if your income is at or below 125% of the federal poverty guidelineguidelines.
-(The 2013 guidelines are at http://aspe.hhs.gov/poverty/13poverty.cfm#guidelines.)
+Even if you do not get any of the above assistance, you are still eligible for a fee waiver if your income is at or below 125% of the federal poverty guidelines.
+(The 2014 guidelines are at http://aspe.hhs.gov/poverty/14poverty.cfm.)

-Even if none of the above describes you, you may still want to file an IFP if there are other compelling circumstances in your case.
+Even if none of the above describes you, you may still want to file a fee waiver if there are other compelling circumstances in your case.
 Talk to a lawyer.

 Our packet Filing a Motion for Waiver of Your Filing Fee has forms and instructions.
 That packet is good for all civil law cases except habeas corpus petitions.
 Domestic violence protection order petitions are free.
 They do not require a fee waiver.